Top 10 Hiking Essentials for Spring and Summer

 Hiking First Aid Kit

-A precompiled hiking first aid kid can be purchased or one can be created.
+A precompiled hiking first aid kid can be purchased or created.
 Important items include different types of pain relievers and inflammation reducers like ibuprofen, acetaminophen, and aspirin.
 Also include medications that provide allergy relief, heartburn relief, and caffeine.
 Lastly, an EpiPen may be a good idea if you have an allergy, although those require a prescription to obtain.

 As far as first aid is concerned, include bandages, clotting gauze, steri-strips to sub for stitches, roll gauze, Neosporin, benzoin tincture to improve adhesiveness of bandages and treat feet, and elastic bandages.